Search

 Clip Charts

-The “clip chart” is a vertical display that is divided into sections.
-Each student’s name is written on a pinch-style clothespin and all students start the day in the middle of the chart.
-This section is often labeled, “ready to learn.”
-Their choices during the day determine what happens to their clip.
-Students exhibiting positive behaviors are told to “clip up.”
-They move their clip up to the next session in hopes of making it to the “top of the chart.”
-Students may also be asked to “clip down” based on the choices they are making in the classroom.
-Clipping down comes with consequences such as lost time from activities, parent contact etc.
+The “clip chart” displays a vertical layout divided into sections.
+Teachers write each student’s name on a pinch-style clothespin and place all clips in the middle of the chart at the start of the day.
+This section typically reads, “ready to learn.”
+Students’ choices throughout the day determine where their clip moves.
+When students show positive behavior, teachers instruct them to “clip up,” moving their clip to the next section with the goal of reaching the “top of the chart.”
+If students make poor choices, teachers may ask them to “clip down.”
+Clipping down results in consequences such as losing time from activities, parent contact, and other classroom-based responses.

 The nice thing about the clip chart is that students have the ability to redirect their behaviors.
 I also like that students are acknowledged for being role models to their peers.
 Oftentimes, the class can easily be redirected simply by asking one student to clip up.
 For example, if most students are chatty and off task a teacher could announce, “I see that Molly has followed all the directions and is working quietly.
 Molly will you please ‘clip up.”
 The teacher’s positive interaction with Molly will result in the other students doing the same.